cobanselim/Ask-for-Date/README.md

 # Ask-for-Date
-This repository contains html, css and javascript codes of a basic static website that is built to ask someone for date.
+This repository contains html, css and javascript codes of a basic static website that is built to ask someone for a date.